nis65/multiroom/README.md

     START_SNAPCLIENT=true
     SNAPCLIENT_OPTS="--user _snapclient:audio -h snap.iselin.net -s 3 --hostID infinityID"

-The hostID is helpful to identify all snapclients properly.
+Without `hostID` snapclient will use the MAC-adress of  is helpful to identify all snapclients properly.

 #### Test snap